p2p-org/economy/posts/2020-05-29-polkadot-nomination-guide.md

 Press with the left click on the account appeared in the left column to add it in you nomination list.
+Address will appear in the right column.